 However, the way of Jesus is also the path of true renewal.
 Authentic faith goes beyond just deconstruction: we are not simply to be angry about the state of the world as if we have no hope.
 Christ’s life embodied a love and grace which was transformational, especially to those who were poor and marginalised.
-And of course Jesus’ death on the cross was not the end of the story: His resurrection is the basis of our hope and new life.
+And of course Jesus’ death was not the end of the story: His resurrection is the basis of our hope and new life.

 The explosion of joy that came from that empty tomb 2000 years ago transformed a ragamuffin bunch of no-hopers into a community with a message which turned the world upside-down.
 That message continues to transform people today.
 In a small way, we want the articles and posts on R&R to be illustrations of a continuing tradition of radical, compassionate Christian activism.